muhammedadnank/UptimeRobot/README.md

 # Setup environment
 cp .env.example .env
-# .env file-ൽ values fill ചെയ്യുക
+# Fill in your values in the .env file

 # Run
 python bot.py